Barbados–China relations: History

 In 2004 Barbados was added to China's list of officially approved tourist destinations by the government in China. with Barbados' former Prime Minister pushing for an open air accord between both nations.

 Over the years a number of building projects have been carried out with Chinese government assistance these include: The Wildey Gymnasium, two adjustments on the Lloyd Erskine Sandiford Conference And Cultural Centre, a Home Vegetable Growing Experimental Center, embroidery, grass weaving and feather handicraft.
 A consideration was also giving according to the Prime Minister of Barbados, David Thompson for China to assist with the opening of a new cruise ship facility in Barbados.

 Following the 2008 Sichuan earthquake, the Barbadian prime minister visited the Chinese Embassy to personally sign the book of condolence to the nation.

 In July 2010 Barbados opened its first resident Barbadian Embassy in Chaoyang District, Beijing.

 In 2014 the two governments signed visa waiver agreements for travel by nationals from both nations.
 Later in 2014 there was also an agreement signed in Barbados to establish a branch of the Confucius Institute at the University of the West Indies.

 In late 2015 the Chinese Navy hospital Ark ship visited the Bridgetown port.

 In 2018 the newly elected Mottley administration stated its desire to enter the then five year old Belt and Road Initiative.

 In February 2019 Barbados and China signed a MOU for Barbados to officially join the Belt and Road Initiative.
 He Lifeng, chairman of the Chinese National Development and Reform Commission (NDRC), and Jerome Walcott, minister of foreign affairs and foreign trade of Barbados, held talks in Beijing, and the two sides exchanged views on jointly building Belt and Road cooperation between China and Barbados.
 Later that year China's resident Ambassador to Barbados, announced 11 graduate students would be sponsored to study in China.
 This recent figure brings to a total of over 90 Barbadians who have taken part in the studying in China programme.
 Other goals outlined in 2019 included China providing technical assistance and funding for building a laboratory to ensure international product accreditation standards and address sanitary and phytosanitary rules of the World Trade Organisation (WTO).

 In 2020 the first batch of roughly three dozen BYD rechargeable electric buses were delivered to the Government's Barbados Transport Board.

 In late 2020 the British media reported that United States military intelligence spread an allegation to the Boris Johnson United Kingdom government that Barbados was dropping the Queen as Chief of State to appease China.

+The Chinese government is also offering scholarships directly to students and professionals for further training in China.
+In 2024 Vcom International Ltd. and Barbados announced a partnership in Vocational educational cooperation.